Achieve Success with SMART Goals. Examples For Marketing and SEO

 Measurable

 How will you know when you have reached your goal?
 Is there an established KPI?
 If not, create one (or more) before getting into the weeds to have a solid metric against which to measure progress.
-This aspect of a SMART goal is easiest to see in action once you set up the SEO aspect of your goal, as you will be able to use tools like Moxpro or Google Adwords to get concrete numbers to measure against your KPI.
+This aspect of a SMART goal is easiest to see in action once you set up your goal's SEO aspect, as you can use tools like Moxpro or Google Adwords to get concrete numbers to measure against your KPI.

 Example: "We saw a 6% gain in active conversions from the email list last quarter."
 Now you have something to measure this quarter's goal against.